sid1029/Projects/order-engine/README.txt

 2. tests : Use "make tests" to build the test-engine executable.
 Run it using ./test-engine

-To test the order-engine, pipe in the sample inputs to it by the following command :
+To run the order-engine, pipe in the sample inputs to it using the following command :
 $> cat testinputs_valid.json | ./order-engine

+To run tests simply run ./test-engine.
+It will test both valid and invalid inputs.
 Use "make clean" to delete all object files and corresponding executables.

 I have used the JSON cpp library from http://jsoncpp.sourceforge.net/